Before hitting the road this holiday, check out our top ten driving safety tips

 And, regardless of who has the right to continue through an intersection, if it seems the other driver won’t be following the rules, play it safe and yield.

 Additionally, be on the lookout for motorcyclists and bicyclists.
 Pedestrians have rights as well.
-Always slow down and be prepared to yield to pedestrians when they are in a crosswalk.
+Always slow down and be prepared to yield to pedestrians in a crosswalk.

 Tip 10: Take Care of Your Vehicle